 But even in her non-otoacoustic work, Amacher still conceptually incorporates themes of dissociation.
 For instance, in her City-Links project (1967-1981) — in which streams of ambient field audio are remotely mixed together into a single piece — the listener is presented with a perceptual environment that is disjointed and anachronistic to itself.
 The program notes for the 17th International Symposium on Electronic Art in Istanbul describe the project as “[showing] how site-specific sound can be transported to a different location… This work engages with the idea of aural geography being used to portray ‘absent locations’ — where the site of the sound is removed from the audience’s location,” a tactic of softly impressing a fragmented vestige of an experience to create blurry chimeras.
 Amacher embeds the body into the process of sonic transmission in her artwork, disrupting the linear relationship between object and subject.
 The listener is located in one place while the sounds emanate from another, creating wormholes through and along which the listener traverses.
 In Amacher’s work, subject becomes the node of synthesis between objective stimulus and internal faculty.
 What emerges this time is a conceptual methodology of dissociation based in acoustics and space, a poetics of spectrality and alienation in which the aesthetic experience defies rational sense through the visceral.
 This conceptualism neatly pairs with the accomplishments of her more psychological and biological otoacoustic works.

-Now, somewhat distinct from Amacher, pianist and composer Julius Eastman, a student of Morton Feldman’s, refined an instrumental sensibility minimalist in essence yet decidedly less austere and considerably more elusive; Eastman politically radicalized traditional instrumental tendencies with an occult suppression of the Human, forcing a collapse in perceptual causality.
+Now, somewhat distinct from Amacher, pianist and composer Julius Eastman, a colleague of Morton Feldman’s, refined an instrumental sensibility minimalist in essence yet decidedly less austere and considerably more elusive; Eastman politically radicalized traditional instrumental tendencies with an occult suppression of the Human, forcing a collapse in perceptual causality.
 Both artists worked beyond standard notions of musicality, favoring instead potently-embodied sound that interacts with the listener in disorienting and fluid ways.
 Eastman’s Evil Nigger (1979) traditionally features four pianos elaborating on a very elegant and simple score.
 Generally, the pianos are performed on with their lids totally removed, ensuring that the various piano voices are indistinct from each other: a delirious, psychotomimetic performance in which the linkage between source and listener is blurred dramatically.
 The voices become strikingly diffuse and convoluted, ultimately sounding like one extremely complex, at times overwhelming, unified voice, phasing in and out of discernible musicality rather than several individuated parts playing in concert.
 The piece does not even stipulate that it must be performed by four pianos, adding another metastructural, nomadic layer to its articulation and increasing the piece’s general lack of specificity.
 This feature of the work is crucial, as it causes the piece to be experienced in a certain way, determined by its amorphousness.
 Evil Nigger creates a musical and atmospheric gist, not an explicitness, in which the sound as it is heard is divorced from the specific generative objects, the musicians and their instruments.
 What arises is a sound of indistinct poetic potential: shifting, non-linear works that are born out of confluence, interference, and difference.
 The work, as true art tends to, betrays its own rational descriptions.

 The outwardly-stable (and falsely pure) musical architecture of piano music, of chamber music, collapses as it is conflated with itself, as melodies collide and coalesce in ebbs and flows.
 Eastman, whose ruminating compositions are reminiscent of Steve Reich, yet devoid of the baroque romance of more popular minimalists such as Philip Glass, manages to carve out — or more appropriately, pile on — a music of wraithy summation.
 It is in this sense that Amacher and Eastman are united in a shared artistic practice; they both investigate the literally unsettling music that is buried within, between, and beyond tones, and in doing so create a new music of dissociation.
 In comparison to Amacher, Eastman maintained more explicit political engagements in his work, as is obvious in the titles of his pieces: Evil Nigger, Crazy Nigger (1980), Gay Guerrilla (1980), Buddha (1983), and If You’re So Smart, Why Aren’t You Rich?
 (1977).
 However, his method of politics is enmeshed in his aesthetic project of spectral aesthetics, which jars the listener from a historically-homogeneous method of musical relation.